 Through her ongoing documentation of the changing urban landscape, Emily paints familiar neighborhood scenes with an emphasis on house portraits.
-Houses in various states: weatherworn and imbued with the character of their current/former owners, deconstructed and ready for rehabbing, wrapped in Tyvek sheets, the surrounding earth imprinted with tracks of heavy machinery.
-These ordinary, and singularly unremarkable, neighborhood scenes coalesce to create an expressive vision of a distinctly American landscape.
+Emily’s paintings offer a reflective view of the city.
+The external structures of houses are weatherworn and imbued with the character of their current/former owners.
+Reflections in water or windows are evocative of internal, possibly transformative, processes.
+Deconstructed and wrapped in Tyvek sheeting, the surrounding earth imprinted with tracks of heavy machinery, dirt and debris, we see an elemental struggle as the former structure is broken apart and built up again in paint.
+Seen together these ordinary neighborhood scenes coalesce to create an expressive vision of a distinctly American landscape.

 36 full-color pages, 8.5 x 11″, soft cover

 Includes foreword by Vicki Schneider, closes with essay by Emily Rapport.